 Wisconsin indie pop is on full display at this show.
 Headlining is Seasaw, the Madison duo known for their sharp and sweet lyrics and laidback sound.
 (And if you want a double dose of Meg and Eve, head over to Summerfest on July 2 to see them open for the mighty CHVRCHES.)
 Also on hand is Madison Malone, a Badger State native who left for Los Angeles in 2016 and his opened for everyone from Kaleo to Josh Radnor (a.k.a.
 Ted from How I Met Your Mother).
 Lastly is Paper Holland, whose almost tropical take on indie rock contrasts delightfully with their very un-tropical hometown of Milwaukee.

 Despite their status as godfathers of California punk, Bad Religion’s roots are sorta Wisconsin.
 Frontman Greg Graffin was born in Madison and spent time in Racine and Milwaukee before moving to the Golden State.
 Now, Dr. Graffin (he has a doctorate from Cornell in history of science) and his Bad Religion bandmates are true icons.
-Their leftist melodic punk helped to inspire an entire generation bands to form and countless punks to pick up a dictionary and look up what the hell “jurisprudence” means.
+Their leftist melodic punk helped to inspire an entire generation of bands to form and countless punks to pick up a dictionary and look up what the hell “jurisprudence” means.

 With Prince Rogers Nelson having ascended to a higher plane of existence, Sean Tillmann — aka Har Mar Superstar — is now the most soulful guy in the Twin Cities.
-With Heart Bones, Tillmann partners with noted howler Sabrina Ellis of A Giant Dog.
+As Heart Bones, Tillmann partners with noted howler Sabrina Ellis of A Giant Dog.
 Together they recall the best duos of AM Gold, albeit with their own irreverence injected.
 In February, they performed the Dirty Dancing soundtrack in Minneapolis.
 This sounds like a good time.

 Andy Shauf makes music that hangs like a sonic fog.
 The Canadian artist behind the band Foxwarren crafts lush indie rock that seeps into every open space it comes in contact with.
 It’s painstakingly crafted work, so it makes total sense that, despite being a band for 10+ years, Foxwarren didn’t release their first album until last year.
 But in that decade, Shauf and his Foxwarren bandmates built a musical language and communication that is almost unparalleled.